 Black Diamond Group Announces Approval of All Resolutions at 2023 Annual Meeting

-CALGARY, Alberta, May 02, 2023 (GLOBE NEWSWIRE) -- Black Diamond Group Limited ("Black Diamond" or the "Company") BDI announced the voting results from its annual meeting of shareholders held on May 2, 2023.
-A total of 35,579,296 common shares, representing approximately 58.58% of Black Diamond's issued and outstanding common shares, were represented in person or by proxy at the meeting.
+/EIN News/ -- CALGARY, Alberta, May 02, 2023 (GLOBE NEWSWIRE) -- Black Diamond Group Limited (“Black Diamond” or the “Company”) (TSX: BDI) announced the voting results from its annual meeting of shareholders held on May 2, 2023.
+A total of 35,579,296 common shares, representing approximately 58.58% of Black Diamond’s issued and outstanding common shares, were represented in person or by proxy at the meeting.

 The following nominees were elected as directors of Black Diamond for the ensuing year, with the specific voting results being as follows: